CISF Unit Delhi Metro Rail Corporation

 CISF Unit Delhi Metro Rail Corporation (abbreviated as CISF Unit DMRC) is a Central Industrial Security Force (CISF) unit responsible for providing security cover to Delhi Metro, Delhi, India.
-The Unit is headed by a Deputy Inspector General who is an Indian Police Service officer; the incumbent is Jitender Rana, a 2005 IPS officer from Bihar cadre.
+The Unit is headed by a Deputy Inspector General who is an Indian Police Service officer; the incumbent is mr AKHILESH KUMAR, a 2007 IPS officer from AGMUT cadre.
 The Headquarters of the Unit is situated at Shastri Park near Delhi IT Park.
 It is the single largest unit of CISF in the country with sanctioned strength of 12,528 personnel.
 The Unit operates two control rooms for better monitoring and coordination and has different specialised wings such as the Quick Reaction Team, Dog Squad and Bomb Detection Squad.

 Induction

 Delhi Metro is a rapid transit system serving Delhi and its satellite cities in the National Capital Region since the inauguration of its first line in 2002.
 Initially the security coverage to the Delhi Metro network was provided by the Delhi Police until 2007.
 However, on 15 April 2007 the Ministry of Home Affairs, Government of India, handed over the security of metro to the Central Industrial Security Force.
-The Unit provides security and protection to all the metro stations, depots and railway substations (RSS).
+The Unit provides security and protection to all the metro stations, depots and railway substations.